anthfran/wealthsimple-node/README.md

 # Wealthsimple-node

+Note: Development on this has been halted, as I do not have valid API credentials after HackThe6 has been completed.

 Node.js client for Wealthsimple API: https://developers.wealthsimple.com

 This uses a functional programming style which provides a function for each individual API implemented.